Jesus-Elizalde/qconsf-mf-workshop/exercises/exercise-03/README.md

-# Exercise 2
+# Exercise 3

-Write another MF for the webshop using single-spa.
+Write another MF for the webshop using Webpack Module Federation.
 The MF should show reviews related to the currently selected product.

 Questions: